alsalafiyyah/alsalafiyyah.github.io/_pages/biography/saadi.md

 3. Shaikh Muhammad ibn ash-Shaikh Abdil-Aziz al-Muhammad al-Mani' (1300-1385 H).
 He learned from him the sciences of the Arabic Language.
 4. Shaikh Muhammad al-Amin ash-Shanqiti (1289-1351 H).
 He learned from him Tafseer, Hadeeth, Science of Hadeeth, and the sciences of the Language.

-#### His students:
+#### His students

 1. Shaikh Muhammad ibn Salih al-Uthaymeen.
 He took over from his Shaikh in the duty of Imam of the Congregational Mosque of Unayzah, and in teaching, admonishing, and delivering the khutbah.
 2. Shaikh Abdullah ibn Abdur-Rahman al-Bassam.
 Member of the Discretionary Committee in the Western Region.
 3. Shaikh Abdul-Aziz ibn Muhammad as-Salman.
-He studied in the Imaamud-Da`wah Institute in ar-Riyaad, and he followed the path of his shaikh in authorship.
+He studied in the Imaamud-Da`wah Institute in ar-Riyad, and he followed the path of his shaikh in authorship.

-#### His writings:
+#### His writings

 Shaikh Ibn Sa'di -rahimahullah- gave great attention to writing works.
 He produced many works in the different fields of Islamic knowledge.
 Some have been printed, while others are, as yet, unprinted.
 So from the printed works are: